List of Marvel Comics characters: K: Ana Kravinoff

+Last Son of Kraven

+Nikolai Kravinoff

+Nikolai Kravinoff is a character appearing in American comic books published by Marvel Comics.

+Nikolai Kravinoff is the father of Sergei Kravinoff and Dmitri Smerdyakov and the grandfather of Vladimir Kravinoff, Alyosha Kravinoff, and Ana Kravinoff.
+He originally served as a grand duke in Russia until the Russian Revolution occurred which caused him and his wife Ana Makarova to flee with an infant Sergei.

+Nikolai Kravinoff in other media

+Nikolai Kravinoff appears in Kraven the Hunter, portrayed by Russell Crowe.
+This version is a crime boss and a drug trafficker who took in Sergei and Dmitri after the death of their mother.

 Simon Krieger

 Simon Krieger is a minor character appearing in American comic books from Marvel Comics.
 The character, created by Kurt Busiek and Patrick Zircher, first appeared in Iron Man: The Iron Age #1 (June 1998).
-He was the Vice President of Roxxon's predecessor Republic Oil & Natural Gas, having arranged the murders of Howard Stark and Maria Stark to secure an attempted takeover of Stark Industries.
-Krieger next impersonates Tony Stark, nearly fooling Happy Hogan and Pepper Potts before using his personal enforcers in holding political hostages at the Helicarrier but his scheme gets exposed by Iron Man, and he is killed while in jail.
+He was the Vice President of Roxxon's predecessor Republic Oil & Natural Gas.

+Krieger arranged the murders of Howard Stark and Maria Stark to secure an attempted takeover of Stark Industries.
+Krieger next impersonates Tony Stark, nearly fooling Happy Hogan and Pepper Potts before using his personal enforcers in holding political hostages at the Helicarrier.
+However, his scheme gets exposed by Iron Man and he's killed while in jail.